-Initially the signs of kidney failure can be quite vague – a tired cat who is losing weight and looks a little under the weather.
-As time progresses and the kidney function deteriorates, cats will become progressively more weak and unwell.
+Initially the signs of kidney failure can be quite vague – a tired cat or dog who is losing weight and looks a little under the weather.
+As time progresses and the kidney function deteriorates, the dog or cat will become progressively more weak and unwell.

 The classic symptoms of kidney failure in cats are: